Who is a freelancer?

 Eg. Mr Ankit is a freelance web application developer.
 He provides his services on contract basis and charges fees to his clients.
 He received Rs.
 5,60,000/- from his clients during the financial year 2020-21.
 Further, for rendering this service, he spent Rs.
 80,000/- as internet charges, paid Rs.
 15,000/- for electricity and telephone bills.
 He bought a new laptop with the latest configuration for web development in June 2020 for Rs.
 60,000/- on which depreciation at 60% pa. is charged.

 How to compute Mr Ankit’s income from freelance?

 Income from Freelancing is calculated as Gross Receipts minus Eligible Expenses.

 |Depreciation (Rs.
 60,000*60/100)||36,000/-|

 Here, Gross Receipts during the year are Rs.
 5,60,000/-.
 However, aggregate of eligible expenses comes to Rs.
 1,31,000/- (Internet- Rs.
 80,000/- + Electricity & phone bills- Rs.
 15,000/- + Depreciation on laptop- Rs.
 36,000/-)

-ITR-4 Form is applicable to the freelancers, stating details of Profit and Loss account and Balance Sheet along with Income Details.
-Accordingly, a taxpayer is required to prepare Profit and Loss account for the year and Balance Sheet as on last day of the financial year.
-He is also required to maintain the records for incomes and expenditures which the Income Tax Officer may ask ,if required.
+ITR-4 Form is applicable to the freelancers, stating details of Profit and Loss account and Balance Sheet along with Income details.
+Accordingly, a taxpayer is required to prepare a Profit and Loss account for the year and a Balance Sheet on the last day of the financial year.
+He is also required to maintain the records for incomes and expenditures which the Income-tax Officer may ask if required.